 Claims Against Morgan Properties for Bed Bugs

 If you or a family member resides in a Morgan Properties apartment that has a bed bug infestation, you should consult with an experienced Maryland bed bug litigation attorney today.
 At Whitney, LLP, our legal team possesses years of experience litigating a variety of bed bug cases, and we can use this experience to represent you.
-To schedule a free legal consultation, contact Whitney, LLP at (410) 583-8000 or use our online contact form.
+To schedule a consultation, contact Whitney, LLP at (410) 583-8000 or use our online contact form.